omar-ahm/WK11-Professional-README-Generator/README.md

   ## Installation

   To install the project you need to download/clone or fork the project to your local machine.
+Ensure node.js is installed on your machine using <pre>npm install</pre>

   <br/>

   ## Usage

-  load the file in VSCode and run it in the integrated terminal using <pre>node index.js</pre>
+  Load the file in VSCode and run it in the integrated terminal using <pre>node index.js</pre>

   <br/>